jepusto/SCD-Methods-Guide/docs/index.md

 ---
 title: "Effect Size Estimation and Synthesis of Single-Case Designs: A Methods Guide"
 author: "John M. Ferron, Lodi Lippen, Megan Kirby, Wendy Machalicek, James Pustejovsky, and Man Chen"
-date: "2022-02-25"
+date: "2022-02-28"
 site: bookdown::bookdown_site
 output: bookdown::gitbook
 documentclass: book
-bibliography: [book.bib, packages.bib]
+bibliography: [SCD-Methods-Guide.bib, packages.bib]
-biblio-style: apalike
+biblio-style: apa
+csl: apa.csl
 link-citations: yes
 github-repo: jepusto/SCD-Methods-Guide
 description: "This is a minimal example of using the bookdown package to write a book.
 The output format for this example is bookdown::gitbook."